Destinus: Founder

-The company was founded in 2021 by Mikhail Kokorich, a physicist, inventor, and serial entrepreneur.
+The company was founded in 2021 by Mikhail Kokorich, a Russian physicist, inventor, and serial entrepreneur.
 In 2011, Kokorich founded Russia's first private space company, Dauria.

 In 2012, Kokorich immigrated to the US.
 In California, he founded the space companies Astro Digital and Momentus.
 Astro Digital analyzes and distributes satellite data; its main customer was the US Department of Defense.
 Momentus has satellite shuttles to move them between different orbits, with a revolutionary propulsion system based solely on water and sunlight.
 Momentus raised more than $100 million in venture capital, and the company was valued at $4 billion.
 However, tensions with Russia escalated under the Trump administration.

 Kokorich, as founder, CEO, and majority shareholder of companies important to national security, came under pressure from authorities.
 Permission to launch was denied.
-SEC securities regulator took legal action, and he eventually had to sell his shares at a token price.
+The SEC securities regulator took legal action, and he eventually had to sell his shares at a token price.

 In early 2021, Kokorich relocated to Europe and founded Destinus.